khushalsolanki001/Gensyn-codeassist-guide/README.md

 ### 1. 🛠️ VPS Preparation: Dependencies and Setup

-This initial phase ensures all required software (Docker and package manager) is correctly installed.
+This initial phase installs all required software, including Docker and the UV package manager, on your VPS.

 #### 1.1.
-Install Docker and Docker Compose Plugins
+Install Docker and System Dependencies

-Execute the following commands on your VPS to install the necessary Docker components.
+Execute the following block of commands on your VPS to install Docker and configure user permissions.

 **➡️ Copy and paste the entire block below into your VPS terminal:**